Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-assembly.md

      --out-dir assembly \
      --threads 8 \
      --iterations 3 \
-     --meta &> flye_output.txt &
+     --meta &> flye_output.log &
 ~~~
 {: .bash}

 `&>` redirects sends information that would normally go to the terminal to a file instead.
-This means any logging and progress information `flye` creates will be saved in `flye_output.txt`.
+This means any logging and progress information `flye` creates will be saved in `flye_output.log`.
 Note the lack of a space between `&>`.
 The second `&` then runs this command in the background.

 We can now press enter to run the command.
 Your prompt should immediately return.
 This doesn't mean that the code has finished already: it is now running in the background.